 For more than two decades, the Democratic Republic of the Congo (DRC) has struggled with ongoing conflict in its eastern provinces.
-Today, an estimated 2.6 million Congolese are internally displaced, and more than 460,000 have fled their homes into neighboring countries.
-Armed groups such as the M23, FDLR, and Mai Mai threaten civilians in North Kivu, South Kivu, Katanga, and Orientale provinces.
-Increasingly, regional dynamics have also contributed to instability that extends beyond the DRC's borders.
-While local government officials, UN agencies, and NGOs are striving to mitigate the suffering of the displaced, the level of violence and insecurity has in many cases prevented significant improvements from being made.
+As of November 2014, an estimated 2.6 million Congolese were internally displaced, and nearly 500,000 had fled their homes into neighboring countries.
+Non-state armed groups and elements of the Congolese army (FARDC) threaten civilians in North Kivu, South Kivu, Katanga, and Orientale provinces.

 Current Humanitarian Situation

-The conflict in DRC has been characterized by high levels of sexual violence, perpetrated both by non-state armed groups and the Congolese army.
+The conflicts in the DRC have been characterized by high levels of sexual violence, perpetrated both by non-state armed groups and the FARDC.
 While investigations into incidents of mass rapes have confirmed the scale of the problem, little has been accomplished in preventing such tactics from being used in the future.
 Support for survivors continues to be inadequate, and there is a need for a renewed commitment to addressing sexual violence in the country.

 The UN peacekeeping mission in the DRC (MONUSCO) has an important role to play in the protection of civilians and the prevention of displacement.
 Yet MONUSCO also faces a host of challenges.
 It has struggled to implement key aspects of its mandate, has been hampered by an uneasy relationship with the abuse-ridden FARDC, and faces growing pressure to conclude its mission and leave the country.
 RI continues to push MONUSCO to implement its mandate effectively, while also working with donors to ensure MONUSCO has the necessary resources to do so.